 Looking to add sharper definition to your face without surgery?
 You’re not alone.
 Jawline contouring has become one of the most popular non-invasive aesthetic enhancements for both men and women.
 Whether you’re considering fillers, makeup techniques, or facial exercises, jawline contouring can dramatically boost your profile and self-confidence.
-In this article, we explore everything you need to know about jawline contouring—what it is, how it works, and why it might just be the transformation you’ve been waiting for.
+In this article, we explore everything you need to know about this contouring—what it is, how it works, and why it might just be the transformation you’ve been waiting for.

 What is Jawline Contouring?

-Jawline contouring refers to the process of enhancing or reshaping the jaw area to achieve a more defined, symmetrical, and aesthetically pleasing appearance.
+It refers to the process of enhancing or reshaping the jaw area to achieve a more defined, symmetrical, and aesthetically pleasing appearance.
 It can be done through non-surgical methods like dermal fillers and Botox, or through surgical interventions such as jaw implants and liposuction.

 Types of Jawline Contouring